pierrelux/rlbook/_sources/cadp.md

 ## The Policy Gradient Theorem

 Sutton 1999 provided an expression for the gradient of the infinite discounted return with respect to the parameters of a parameterized policy.
-I want to share with you here an alternative derivation by considering a bilevel optimization problem:
+Here is an alternative derivation by considering a bilevel optimization problem:

 $$
 \max_{\mathbf{w}} \alpha^\top \mathbf{v}_\gamma^{d^\infty}